 "Uh, hey there!
 Welcome aboard!"
 The voice on the other end was artificially cheerful, trying way too hard to sound casual.
 "Just calling to go over a few things before your shift starts.
 You know, standard procedure.
 Nothing to worry about!"

-Mike stopped walking and leaned against the building's exterior wall.
+He stopped and leaned against the wall.

 "So, first things first—we left the front door unlocked for you.
 Make sure you lock it when you go in and when you leave.
 The key's in the office.
 Your uniform should be in a locker back there too."